InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 **Header Encoding**

-The Header consists of the following encoded fields and uses Fibonacci encoding.
+The Header is always required and always comes first.
+It consists of the following encoded fields and uses Fibonacci encoding.
 For more information about [Fibonacci Encoding](#fibonacci), see the “About Fibonacci Encoding” section.